Rhett-Jacob/can-of-books-frontend/README.md

 Finish time: 3:40p
 Actual time needed to complete: 100min

+Name of feature: Put handler
+Estimate of time needed to complete: 3hr
+Start time: 5:00p
+Finish time:
+Actual time needed to complete:

+Name of feature:
+Estimate of time needed to complete:
+Start time:
+Finish time:
+Actual time needed to complete:

 Name of feature:
 Estimate of time needed to complete:
 Start time: